COVID-19 and the Importance of the Digital Workplace

 Similarly, organizations are thinking about whether it makes sense to have employees come into the office and run the risk of getting infected or already being infected and, in turn, infecting others.
 Maybe it’s time for organizations to more fully explore the idea of a digital workplace.

 At AIIM, we’ve been talking about the digital workplace for years.
-We’ve put together a toolkit for developing a digital workplace strategy and a report outlining how organizations approach this and what’s needed for it to be successful.
+We’ve put together a report outlining how organizations approach this and what’s needed for it to be successful.
 And as a full-time remote worker since 2004 myself, including more than 9 years at AIIM, I think I have some unique insights I can share on how to make your digital workplace successful.

 The Digital Workplace is More Than Technology

 Many digital workplace initiatives start with technology.
 But as Sam Marshall notes in a recent blog post, a successful digital workplace requires much more than technology; in fact, much of what makes one successful needs to happen before the technology is put into place.

 Planning for a digital workplace needs to start with an understanding of how the organization works today.
 Ask yourself:

 - What information do employees need to access?